mojitocoder/node_stream/README.md

 ## Why streams?
 A few cases where streams really shine:
 + Processing large files that do not fit into computer's memory.
-Using streams allows you to read the file and process it as the data arrive into your program.
+Using streams allows you to read a file and process each chunk as the data arrive into your program.
 + All the input is not available just yet.
 When you write a command line program for users to interact with, input only becomes available over time.
 + Reduce latency and improve user experience.
 Thanks for streams, your Netflix movies play (almost) immediately.
 The Netflix app on your PC/TV/browser shows you the content whilst it's still downloading the rest of the movie.
++ Reduce bandwidth.
+You can show the user the interim download result and terminate it if it's not the right one.
+It would be a waste of bandwidth to download a whole large file only to find out it's the wrong one.

 ## Four types of streams